 The HP Color LaserJet Pro MFP M283fdw is an all-in-one color laser printer.
 It works with the HP 206A and 206X (high-yield) toner cartridges.
 It connects via Wi-Fi, USB, or Ethernet, supports Apple AirPrint and Mopria Print Service, and can print directly off a USB flash drive.
-It has a touch-sensitive color display and an ADF scanner that supports duplex scanning (dual-pass).
+It has a touch-sensitive color display and scanner with an automatic document feeder.

 This printer has a few variants with slightly different features, including the HP LaserJet Pro M283fdn and the HP LaserJet Pro M282nw.
 There's also a Costco/Sam's Club exclusive, the HP LaserJet Pro M283cdw.
 You can see more details in the Differences Between Variants section below.